At Portfields Primary School we follow Twinkl Phonics, which is an approved validated phonics scheme since 2022 by the Department for Education (DfE).

-Letters and Sounds sets out a detailed and systematic daily programme for teaching phonic skills to our children, from Early Years Foundation Stage to Year 2 and beyond.
-It contains six phases, which are taught in order, to allow the children to read and write words successfully.
-Phase one starts in Early Years Foundation Stage and as the children progress and start learning to hear the sounds the words make they move onto the following stages.
-Our aim is to ensure all children have had the opportunity to have access to all six stages by the end of Year Two.
+Twinkl phonics sets out a detailed and systematic daily programme to teach our children the phonics skills needed to be able to read and write.
+It contains six levels, which are taught in order, and starts in EYFS (reception) until Year Two, with some children in year Three also receiving phonics teaching as required.
+As we do not currently have a nursery, the EYFS team will always support individuals who are missing elements of level 1.
+Our aim is to ensure all children have had the opportunity to access all six stages by the end of Year Two.
 The structured phonic lessons we use are the stepping stones to all children being able to read fluently by the end of Year 6, which is our ultimate aim.

 In Year 1 children take the National Phonics Screening Check to test their phonic skills of being able to read phonetically decodable and ‘alien’/nonsense words.
 This takes place in June and is carried out on a 1:1 basis with a familiar adult.
 Parents are informed if their child has reached the expected standard or not.